 A Toolkit for Identifying Human Trafficking and Fraud in Higher Education Lorna Candler, J.D. and Debra Persinger, Ph.D.
 Summer 2022

 Un-Licensed: Asian Migrant Massage Licensure and the Racialized Policing of Poverty Report from RedCannarySong.com This is a prime example of how the words massage are being used when in fact it is a sex worker business.
-We need to Reclaim our Name.

 Is This Human Trafficking?
 We can never really know just from looking at a business whether it is involved in human trafficking or not.
 There are some tell-tale signs that there might be illegal activity going on.
 Human Trafficking issues are also different than the issue of Sexually Oriented Businesses disguised as massage businesses.